Approaching Massive MIMO Performance with Reconfigurable Intelligent Surfaces: We Do Not Need Many Antennas: System Optimization

-While in a traditional communication system UEs' channels are fully determined by the propagation environment, in a RIS-aided communication system the propagation environment can be conveniently shaped by properly tuning the elements of the RIS.
-In this work, we propose a RIS configuration strategy aimed at achieving nearly-orthogonal composite channel vectors.
-Mathematically speaking, we minimize the following cost function
+While in a traditional communication system UEs' channels are fully determined by the propagation environment, in a RIS-aided communication system the propagation environment can be conveniently shaped by fine-tuning the elements of the RIS.
+The BS is in charge of the RIS fine-tuning, which is carried out upon the acquired CSI to maximize the minimum per-UE SE throughout all the network.
+If perfect CSI knowledge is assumed, then the BS is able to exactly compute~\eqref{eq:DL_SE_PCSI} upon the information available and to optimize the RIS configuration accordingly.
+If imperfect CSI knowledge is assumed, then the BS is not able to exactly compute~\eqref{eq:DL_SE_GAIDED}, as $\bG$ is not available.
+In this regard, we assume that the BS cooks up its own SE metric upon the channel estimates as

-Recall that $\bar{\bh}_k=\bH \bP \bh_k$.
-Nevertheless, perfect CSI is not available in real-world scenarios, thus an optimal RIS configuration strategy must necessarily rely rather on the channel estimates, i.e., letting $\bar{\bh}_k=\bH \bP \widehat{\bh}_k$.
-Minimizing the cost function \eqref{eq:costfunction_1} requires separate analyses for the active and passive RIS cases.